 According to Tuscan Fields, farro is an ancient grain.
 It is high in fiber and protein, low on the glycemic index, and non-GMO.
 The last bit is pretty important to me–it’s getting harder and harder to figure out what is GMO and what isn’t, and we do try to avoid GMO when possible.
 Eating Tuscan Fields farro would make this much easier!

 Farro is cooked much in the same manner that rice is.
 You add water in a 1:2 ratio (farro:water) and boil until the water is entirely absorbed.
 You can use other liquids, like chicken or vegetable broth, too.
 I even toyed with making a rice pudding by cooking it in milk and/or coconut milk.
 Farro is pretty flexible.

-Farro isn’t an Asian staple, but it stands in well for rice.
-In this recipe, I combined teriyaki sauce with fresh pineapple, red bell pepper, and teriyaki ginger chicken meatballs for a bit of an Asian flair to an otherwise Italian grain.
+Farro isn’t a staple in Asian cultures’ cuisine, but it stands in well for rice.
+In this recipe, I combined teriyaki sauce with fresh pineapple, red bell pepper, and teriyaki ginger chicken meatballs for a bit of an Asian cuisine-inspired flair to an otherwise Italian grain.
 It worked fabulously.
 I intended for the sauce be a bit thin so the farro could absorb some of it, and I think this would help with reheating it for lunch, as well.
 The end result is a multicultural symphony deserving of accolades.
 Plus it’s really quick and easy to prepare, making it an excellent option for weeknight dinners when you’re on the run.
 Nutritious and delicious without the microwave or the frozen foods aisle!
 Fantastic!